Revolve Solid

 Edge

-If you chose "Edge" above, select a straight edge from your existing geometry to use as the revolution axis.
+If you chose Edge above, select a straight sketch edge or model edge to use as the revolution axis.

 Angle